Sonic hedgehog protein: Potential regenerative function

 Sonic hedgehog may play a role in mammalian hair cell regeneration.
 By modulating retinoblastoma protein activity in rat cochlea, sonic hedgehog allows mature hair cells that normally cannot return to a proliferative state to divide and differentiate.
 Retinoblastoma proteins suppress cell growth by preventing cells from returning to the cell cycle, thereby preventing proliferation.
 Inhibiting the activity of Rb seems to allow cells to divide.
 Therefore, sonic hedgehog—identified as an important regulator of Rb—may also prove to be an important feature in regrowing hair cells after damage.

 SHH is important for regulating dermal adipogenesis by hair follicle transit-amplifying cells (HF-TACs).
 Specifically, SHH induces dermal angiogenesis by acting directly on adipocyte precursors and promoting their proliferation through their expression of the peroxisome proliferator-activated receptor γ (Pparg) gene.

+Clinical significance

+Recent studies have shown that abnormalities in SHH signaling pathways are associated with both neurodegenerative diseases and developmental disorders.
+Mutations in the SHH gene can result in conditions such as holoprosencephaly, a brain defect caused by failure of the embryonic forebrain to divide into two hemispheres.
+In adults, SHH signaling may be involved in neuronal damage and cognitive impairment in Alzheimers disease.
+Conversely, SHH has a protective role in Parkinson's disease by supporting the survival of dopaminergic neurons and reducing oxidative stress.

 Processing

 SHH undergoes a series of processing steps before it is secreted from the cell.
 Newly synthesised SHH weighs 45 kDa and is referred to as the preproprotein.
 As a secreted protein, it contains a short signal sequence at its N-terminus, which is recognised by the signal recognition particle during the translocation into the endoplasmic reticulum (ER), the first step in protein secretion.
 Once translocation is complete, the signal sequence is removed by signal peptidase in the ER.
 There, SHH undergoes autoprocessing to generate a 20 kDa N-terminal signaling domain (SHH-N) and a 25 kDa C-terminal domain with no known signaling role.
 The cleavage is catalysed by a protease within the C-terminal domain.
 During the reaction, a cholesterol molecule is added to the C-terminus of SHH-N. Thus, the C-terminal domain acts as an intein and a cholesterol transferase.
 Another hydrophobic moiety, a palmitate, is added to the alpha-amine of N-terminal cysteine of SHH-N. This modification is required for efficient signaling, resulting in a 30-fold increase in potency over the non-palmitylated form and is carried out by a member of the membrane-bound O-acyltransferase family Protein-cysteine N-palmitoyltransferase HHAT.